 There are many possible causes of bunions.
 Arthritis and foot injuries can bring about the conditions.
 They might also run in the family.
 Experts consider tight formal shoes and high-heels to be responsible for bunions occurring more often in women’s feet than men’s.
 There is no proof that this is true.

 Unfortunately, many people believe that once bunions develop they are there to stay, and they will have to endure the painful condition for the rest of their lives.

-This belief usually comes from anecdotal stories the person may have read on the internet.
-Sometimes well-meaning relatives and friends misinform them about the reality of the situation.
-A lot of bunion sufferers have tried to find relief through complex surgical procedures.
+Many bunion sufferers have tried to find relief through old-fashioned open-foot bunion surgery.
 When the process doesn’t produce the desired results, they assume nothing will work.
 Then they don’t pursue the matter further.

 The fact is, there is relief from the pain of bunions available, and it doesn’t involve invasive or major surgery.
-Minimally invasive bunion surgery can over a couple of months dramatically transform a foot and make walking painless again.
+Minimally invasive bunion surgery successfully removes bunions without a long, painful ordeal.

 A patient’s belief that there is an effective cure for bunions can be sorely tested.
 Especially following a failed bunion surgery.
 Surgery can be quite a terrifying and painful ordeal, so this is a perfectly natural reaction.
-The staff at Northwest Surgery Center know that “sometimes, it takes a leap of faith to have additional foot surgery.”
+The staff at Northwest Surgery Center knows that sometimes, it takes a leap of faith to have additional foot surgery.

 Before and After Bunion Surgeries

-To help convince people about the effectiveness of their procedure they have displayed a few bunion surgeries.
-They are before and after images on their Facebook page.
+To help convince people about the effectiveness of minimally invasive bunion surgery, Northwest Surgery Center has compiled a few before and after images of surgeries they’ve performed.
 The photos show results that are nothing short of astounding.
 It’s no surprise that a few people have said that they look like photos of different feet.